 When you need professional Whirlpool appliance repairs in Ottawa, you need Capital Appliance Repair.
 Our expert team is trained and experienced in repairing all Whirlpool household appliances, and we always arrive prepared with the tools and parts to get the job done without delay.
 We are available 7 days a week – including weekends and holidays.
 We also back our repairs with our satisfaction guarantee for your peace of mind.
-With us, you save time, money and you extend the life of your Whirlpool appliance.
+With us, you save time, money, and extend the life of your Whirlpool appliance.

 Whirlpool Fridge Repairs

-Whirlpool has released several refrigerator models over the years, and they vary in terms of features as well as size.
+Whirlpool has released several refrigerator models over the years, and they vary in terms of features and size.
 Regardless of the model, some of the most common problems that affect all refrigerators include leaks, temperature control issues, and faulty motors.
 Given the urgent nature of Whirlpool fridge repairs, we always arrive quickly to fix the problem.
 We also recommend that you keep your fridge shut while waiting for our technicians to arrive.

 Whirlpool Stove Repairs